-It is that time of year, summer, and in the days of Covid-19, finding campsites seems all the more important.
-So instead of our traditional camping we thought we would give glamping a try.
+It is that time of year, summer, and in the days of Covid-19, finding campsites seems impossible.
+So instead of our traditional camping, we thought we would give glamping a try.
 We traded our mattress pads and sleeping bags for a king bed with 1000 thread count sheets and cooking over a camp stove for a backyard-sized propane grill with chef-prepped ingredients.

 I first heard about The Collective’s NYC location and loved that they are offering a luxury camping experience without requiring people to go far from home.
 I thought it was such a fantastic way to show city dwellers, some of whom might not be ready to hit the road and camp, how great an experience it can be to sleep outside and be in nature.
 When I looked a little deeper it turned out that the original site is in CO, and living in Denver I had to try it out.

 Overall, our experience was fantastic and we recommend wholeheartedly.
 Will glamping replace traditional camping for me?
 No, but it definitely has its place, and I am sure that I would book this site for a group or an event, given the need.
 I was sad that we did not get to experience the Farm to Table dinner – but that, of course, is not the fault of The Collective.

 - Amazing views from the property

 - Friendly and enthusiastic staff